What is Spiritual Direction?

 What is the Spirit in Christian Spiritual Direction?

 In the Episcopal Church we believe in the Trinity.
 The Trinity being a God that is three in one: God the creative source, God who identifies with humanity, and God the guide and advocate.
 Traditionally these are referred to as God the father, God the son, God the Holy Spirit, also: God Creator, God Redeemer, God Sustainer.
+The Holy Spirit was revealed as the giver of life, the One who spoke through the prophets, and today leads us into all truth.

 In Christian Spiritual Direction the Holy Spirit (the sustainer, the guide and advocate) is the true director.
 The Holy Spirit was in the beginning, and is now until the end of time, a conduit to the divine source of life.
 The Holy Spirit dwells with us and within us, and guides us toward deeper understanding, toward greater unfolding patterns and truths.
 Spiritual direction with a companion helps us to listen and discern spiritual movement in our lives.